 Designing Accessible Push Notification Opt-Out Flows

 Define baseline compliance targets before implementation.
 Prioritize keyboard operability, strict focus containment, and deterministic screen reader compatibility for toggle states.
-All interactive elements must meet minimum contrast thresholds and deliver unambiguous visual/auditory feedback.
+All interactive elements must meet minimum contrast thresholds and deliver unambiguous visual and auditory feedback.

 1.1 WCAG 2.2 Focus Management & Keyboard Traps